Mary Hutchison

 Mary Hutchison (née Casey) (18 January 1915 – 1 October 1994) was the National President of the Scottish Co-operative Women’s Guild.

-Life

-Hutchison grew up in the south part of Edinburgh, and was one of three daughters born to Catherine Sinclair and Michael Casey.
-Once leaving school she worked in upholstery.
-She married Lawrence Hutchison, who was a foreman joiner, in 1938 and she gave birth to three daughters.
+She grew up in the south of Edinburgh and was one of three daughters born to Catherine Sinclair and Michael Casey.
+After leaving school, she worked in upholstery.
+In 1938, she married Lawrence Hutchison, a foreman joiner, and she gave birth to three daughters.

-In the early 1960s, she joined the Craigmillar Branch of Scottish Co-operative Women’s Guild (SCWG) and Hutchison discovered that the Guild offered great opportunities for working women which were not available anywhere else at the time.
+In the early 1960s, Hutchison joined the Craigmillar Branch of Scottish Co-operative Women’s Guild (SCWG), taking advantage opportunities for working women unavailable anywhere else at the time.
 She attended business classes run by the SCWG.
 She started a youth club with vital support from the St. Cuthbert’s Co-operative Association Education Committee.